virgo-agent-toolkit/super-agent/README.md

 # Super Agent

-The Super Agent project is an ambitious project that makes is simple and secure to monitor, diagnose, and repair various remote machines.
+The Super Agent project is an ambitious project that makes it simple and secure to monitor, diagnose, and repair various remote machines.
 This also makes for a great platform for building your own web based IDE to execute and develop code on remote machines.